Ethnic Studies Major and Minor

-What Will You Learn as an Ethnic Studies Major or Minor?
+What Will You Learn as an Ethnic Studies Major?

 You’ll develop an in-depth understanding of the intersecting burdens and privileges of ethnic identity.
 You'll work to identify the prejudices and assumptions that have shaped traditional scholarship and academic disciplines and to correct these biases.

 You’ll analyze art and literature to understand the social problems represented in the work of each artist.
 You will also come to understand the role of art and literature in capturing the attention of the public and inciting social change.

 You’ll explore the policies that have created and exacerbated disparities and learn how people can advocate for change.

 You’ll follow your interests across the country or around the world, undertaking an internship, study, or research project with an ethnic community in the United States or abroad.

 Through an ethnic studies-related internship or off-campus experience, ethnic studies majors gain hands-on experience with other racial or ethnic communities.
 You’ll complete an internship, study, or research project working with an ethnic community elsewhere in the United States or with an ancestral or multi-ethnic community outside the United States.
 When you return to campus, you will meet with ethnic studies faculty and submit journals that explain how your experience has enhanced your multiethnic understanding.